INDA25PlusPlus/hermanha-chess/README.md

   might have forgot something wellwell

 Oh and ofcourse, code will be refactored later. its pretty ugly, some beautiful tests maybe:o

+I dont know if i like board owning all of the moves and legality stuff. i think im gonna change that yes veri good